 from photography to film: Anschütz developed a method to shoot series of pictures based on Instant Photographs.
 The photographs were lined up in a cylinder with a slot for the eyes.
 So the first moving pictures were produced.
 The "Schnellseher" (quick viewer) which was based on this method became a crowd-pleaser at Worlds Fair in Chicago in 1893.

 Today we know of seven photographers who took pictures of Lilienthal flying.
 Anschütz was one.
 He documented the flights in 1893 and 1894.
-Other photographers were the American physicist Wood; the Russian Preobrashenski, who took photographs for the aerodynamicist Shukoski from Moscow; Alex Krajewski, who was the "court photographer" of prince Aribert of Anhalt; Richard Neuhass, the constructer of the "Stegemannschen Geheimcamera" (secret camera by Stegemann), and Prof. Carl Kassner from the Prussian Meteorological Institute.
+Other photographers were the American physicist Wood; the Russian Preobrashenski, who took photographs for the aerodynamicist Shukoski from Moscow; Alex Krajewsky, who was the "court photographer" of prince Aribert of Anhalt; Richard Neuhauss, the constructer of the "Stegemannschen Geheimcamera" (secret camera by Stegemann), and Prof. Carl Kassner from the Prussian Meteorological Institute.
 Photographs of Lilienthal have been meticulously collected and documented for decades.
 New pictures have not been found for years.
 The only negatives preserved (glass) were in possession of the "Deutsches Museum" in Munich and were destroyed during the Second World War.

-OLM F 0120 LF albumen, mount cardboard
+OLM F 0120 LF gelatin silver copy on cardboard mounted with passe-partout cardboard

 Several copies of this nicely presented photo were found in the collection.
 It was obviously reproduced several times in order to represent Lilienthal’s work or to serve as a present.